Melvins: Switching labels and continued experimentation (1997–2004)

 The band signed with Amphetamine Reptile Records and released their next full-length album, Honky, in 1997.
-They recorded an August 1997 concert in Richmond, Melbourne, Australia as Alive at the F*ckerclub in 1998.
+They recorded an August 1997 concert in Richmond, Melbourne, Australia as Alive at the Fucker Club in 1998.
 The same year, Melvins opened for Tool.
 (A picture on the Tool website depicts the Melvins along with the words "Melvins say...Tool Sux!" spelled out in lunch meat.
 The photo was taken while on tour with Tool in 2002 in Australia.)
 In 1998, Melvins played the second stage at Ozzfest.